gunjounoame/useful_programs/README.md

 - Alt+C: Convert starting temperature to the target temperature unit.
 - Alt+S: Switch the starting temperature unit and the target temperature unit.

+## Documentation

+The documentation for `useful_programs` is in construction in the `docs` folder in the repository.
+Check it out!

 ## FAQ

 Why does the repository name contain an underscore when it's written in Java?